FILM REVIEWS

-Arguably, this modernist version of Shakespeare’s “Romeo and Juliet” is Franco Zeffirelli’s most satisfying film, largely due to his decision to cast the two leads with very young actors, Olivia Hussey and Leonard Whiting.
+This loose, modernist version of Shakespeare’s “Romeo and Juliet” is arguably Franco Zeffirelli’s most satisfying film, largely due to his decision to cast the two leads with very young actors, Olivia Hussey and Leonard Whiting.

 But there’s so much to admire about the film, besides its handsome romantic leads.
-The screenplay, also co-written by Zeffirelli is occasionally witty and humorous too.
-The staging of the action sequences (crowd scenes, fight scenes) is impressive and so are all the other production values, particularly stunning cinematography by ace lenser Pasqualino De Santis.
+The screenplay, also co-written by Zeffirelli, is occasionally witty and humorous too.
+The staging of the action sequences (crowd and fight scenes) is impressive and so are all the other production values, particularly stunning cinematography by ace lenser Pasqualino De Santis.

 Shakespeare’s purists might be upset by the adaptation, which trimmed some of the lengthy speeches, including Juliet’s potion monologue.